engineeramr/simple_shell/README.md

-This file is made by Amr ALy and Mohamed Sharawy for project Simple shell
+This file is made by Amr ALy
+for project Simple shell